Amyotrophic Lateral Sclerosis

 Risk Factors TOP

-The drug riluzole has been approved for ALS.
-The drug may slightly improve functioning, but it does not stop the disease from progressing.
+The drug riluzole and edaravone have been approved for ALS.
+The drugs may slightly improve functioning, but it does not stop the disease from progressing.

 Other Types of Treatments